NumEconCopenhagen/projects-2024-sheng-og-anton/README.md

 **[Inaugural Project - Optimal Allocations in the Exchange Economy](./inauguralproject)**
 ---
-We solve the Exchange Economy, where we find equilibria.
+We solve the Exchange Economy, where we find the optimal allocations for consumer A based on different assumptions.

 **[Data Project - Exchange Rate Dynamics: The Relationship between Danish Inflation and Exchange Rates](./dataproject)**
 ---